Drawbacks of No-code App Development

 Drawback No. 6: In no-code app development you do not own your source code

 Vendor lock is another great disadvantage of no-code platforms.
 Suppose you eventually decide to make the move away from this platform yet you are bound to quickly run into the issue of vendor lock-in where it is difficult to switch from no-code without having a drastic financial consequence.
 This will generally be accompanied by an inability to switch providers.
 Hence, any chance of properly maintaining your application in the future completely rests with your dependence on the original vendor.
 Even if the source is made accessible by the no-code vendors, you will be likely to discover only a black box of tangled and unmaintainable computer nonsense that lacks any clear documentation under the hood of your application.
 Though you can have a complete understanding of what goes in and comes out of your application, the entire implementation still remains hidden and locked.
-Thus, it is hard to migrate your project and database that no-code app requires while utilizing their system.
+Thus, it is hard to migrate your project and database that the no-code app requires while utilizing their system.

 Drawback No. 7: Apps have limited expandability and maintainability with no-code app development platforms